 - Articulate the unique role of human resources professionals in dealing with whistleblower situations

-- Recognize situations in which professional legal advice is necessary and communicate effectively with professional legal counsel
+- Recognize situations in which professional legal advice is necessary and how to communicate effectively with professional legal counsel